dmlc/xgboost/doc/python/callbacks.rst

 By default, training methods in XGBoost have parameters like ``early_stopping_rounds`` and ``verbose``/``verbose_eval``, when specified the training procedure will define the corresponding callbacks internally.
-For example, when ``early_stopping_rounds`` is specified, ``EarlyStopping`` callback is invoked inside iteration loop.
+For example, when ``early_stopping_rounds`` is specified, :py:class:`EarlyStopping <xgboost.callback.EarlyStopping>` callback is invoked inside iteration loop.
 You can also pass this callback function directly into XGBoost:

 .. code-block:: python